MohammedYusuf007/hello-world/README.md

 We've already set-up a GitHub Pages website for you, based on your personal username.
 This repository is called `hello-world`, but you'll rename it to: `username.github.io`, to match your website's URL address.
 If the first part of the repository doesn’t exactly match your username, it won’t work, so make sure to get it right.

 Let's get started!
 To update this repository’s name, click the `Settings` tab on this page.
 This will take you to your repository’s settings page.
+I would like to get into development.
+Create applications and systems that would make life and work easier.
+Contribute to other projects and have fun at the same time

 ![repo-settings-image](https://user-images.githubusercontent.com/18093541/63130482-99e6ad80-bf88-11e9-99a1-d3cf1660b47e.png)